Kochen-Specker Contextuality: Advanced topics and methods

-If we call quantum theory the abstract probability behind quantum mechanics as in, e.g., \citet{Hardy:2001XXX,Chiribella:2010PRA,Masanes:2011NJP}, then the previous observations point out that quantum theory is a probability theory for events produced by ideal measurements.
-This suggests that, to understand quantum correlations, and interesting question is: Why are correlations between ideal measurements in nature not more contextual \cite{Cabello:2010XXX}?
+The first observation points out the special role of ideal measurements in quantum theory.
+The second observation suggests that, to find a principle for quantum correlations (in Bell scenarios and, in the process, in KS scenarios with ideal measurements), an interesting question is as follows: Why are correlations between ideal measurements in nature not more contextual \cite{Cabello:2010XXX}?

-The graph-theoretic approach introduced in \citet{Cabello:2010XXX,CSWPRL2014} provides a tool that brings a unique perspective to answer this question.
-While the standard approach to Bell nonlocal correlations investigates measurement scenarios one by one, the graph-theoretic approach allows us to investigate graphs of exclusivity one by one.
+The graph-theoretical approach introduced in \citet{Cabello:2010XXX,CSWPRL2014} substantially departs from previous approaches to principles for quantum correlations.
+While the standard approach investigates principles explaining correlations once the measurement scenario is fixed, the graph-theoretic approach addresses the question of principles able to explain correlations once the graph of exclusivity relations is fixed.

 Given $n$ events $\{e_j\}_{j=1}^n$ produced by a set of measurements $\{M_i\}$ (that also defines a measurement scenario) and an initial state $\rho$, one can represent the relations of mutual exclusivity between these events by a an $n$-vertex graph in which each event is represented by a vertex (node) and mutually exclusive events are connected by an edge.
-Recall that two events are mutually exclusive if there is a measurement that produces both of them, each of them associated to a different outcome.
+Recall that two events are mutually exclusive if there is a measurement that produces both of them, with each of them associated with a different outcome.

 Given an $n$-vertex graph $G$, there are infinitely many measurement scenarios producing events whose graph of exclusivity is $G$.
-Let us consider all pairs $(\rho, \{M_i\})$, where $\rho$ is an initial state and $\{M_i\}$ is a set of {\em ideal} measurements, that produce $n$ events $\{e_j\}_{j=1}^n$ whose graph of exclusivity is $G$.
+We consider all pairs $(\rho, \{M_i\})$, where $\rho$ is an initial state and $\{M_i\}$ is a set of {\em ideal} measurements, that produce $n$ events $\{e_j\}_{j=1}^n$ whose graph of exclusivity is $G$.
 For each pair, there is a set of probabilities $\{p(e_j)\}_{j=1}^n$.
-Let us denote by ${\cal P}(G)$ the set of all sets $\{p(e_j)\}_{j=1}^n$.
+We denote by ${\cal P}(G)$ the set of all sets $\{p(e_j)\}_{j=1}^n$.

-In \citet{CSWPRL2014}, it is shown that, for any $G$, in quantum mechanics, ${\cal P}(G)=$TH$(G)$.
-The fact that this physical set has a simple mathematical characterizations, suggests the following question: Why in nature ${\cal P}(G)=$TH$(G)$ for any $G$?
+\citet{CSWPRL2014} showed that, for any $G$, in quantum mechanics ${\cal P}(G)=$TH$(G)$.
+The fact that this physical set has a simple mathematical characterization suggests the following question: Why in quantum theory does ${\cal P}(G)=$TH$(G)$ for any $G$?